nfroze/Project-7-Live-Threat-Modeling/README.md

 ## Purpose

 This analysis demonstrates how publicly available information could be weaponised against customers, with practical recommendations for risk reduction.

-## Evidence

-[Click here](evidence/platform-winner-information.png) to see the live example of the exposed user data including usernames, profile photos, and win amounts.

 ---